plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 ## All the fancy tools we use for customer support

-We use pretty much no specialized CS tools to help us deal with customer support.
+We use pretty much no specialized CS tools to help us deal with questions from users.
 This is what we do use:

 * We switched to [HEY for Work](https://www.hey.com/work/) to make the process easier and faster when communicating with each other.
 Before, we were forwarding emails or using messaging apps to discuss specific cases.
 HEY allows us to talk privately within an email thread instead.
 This saves us time and makes the process smoother and easier to deal with.